vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 ```
 21. Press Ctrl+S to save the changes.
 22. In Solution Explorer, right-click the **ODataService.Client** project, point to **Debug** and click **Start New Instance** to run the client application.
-23. Show the students that the query returns data about the WCF course.
+23. Notice how the query returns data about the WCF course.
-24. Explain to the students that the application transforms the LINQ query to an OData service call to the server.
+24. The application transforms the LINQ query to an OData service call to the server.
 The server then uses OData querying in CoursesController to query the database.

 # Lesson 3: Implementing Security in ASP.NET Web API Services